joethezombie/Amiga-1000-Rejuvenator/README.txt

 -------------------------------------------------------------------------------------------

 Any projects, additions, alterations, or improvements based on this Amiga-1000-Rejuvenator project must be openly shared, including software or PLD coding.
-I belive the license I have specified in LICENSE equates to this, but I am not a license expert, so suggestions are welcomed.
+I believe the license I have specified in LICENSE equates to this, but I am not a license expert, so suggestions are welcomed.
 And with that out of the way...